VVikingsson/RuneCode/README.md

 ### Purpose

 The system will provide an interactive platform where users can practice their coding skills directly in the browser and get instant feedback on their solutions.
-Users are motivated to keep practicing by comparing to others' solutions and climbing the leaderboard.
-The competetive user can queue up for a versus session against another user in real time.
+Users are motivated to keep practicing by comparing to others' solutions and climbing the leaderboard by gaining points.

 ### Pages

 * Home: The name of the app is clearly visible.
 The user can choose what activity to do: challenge (opens a list of challenges) or versus session (choose a difficulty).
 All other pages are navigable to.
 * Challenges: A list of clickable challenges.
 * Challenge: A title, instructions, and a coding input window is visible.
 The user can write their code and submit it for validation.
+Can also navigate to challenge's submissions.
-* Versus Session: This is a realtime duel between two players.
-A random challenge within the desired difficulty is chosen.
-The first player to complete the challenge wins, and the players are revealed to each other.
+* Challenge submissions: A list of all submissions for a given challenge, each clickable to navigate to the submissions page.
+Can also navigate back to challenge page.
 * Leaderboard: A leaderboard based on users points/score/rank is displayed.
 The top X users are shown, as well as your own position.
 Usernames are clickable and navigates to the profile.
 * User profile: Shows user stats and allows to navigate to their submissions and challenges that they completed.
 * Submission: Displays the code and the note of the author of the submission.
 It is also clear what challenge it was submitted for, and whether it passed or failed.